carolmb/raytracer/README.md

 Execute using the command "./main <input file>".

-Please, use the examples in "inputs" folder to know how write an input file valid.
+Please, use the examples in "inputs" folder to know how write a valid input file.